Convoy

 The final concept depends on user trust in autonomous delivery robots that we never validated.
 I'd research that perception early, before the solution took shape, since a concept that hinges on an unproven behavioral assumption is fragile regardless of how strong the surrounding research is.

-I'd also stratify recruitment: 77% of survey respondents were 18–24, and the "theft doesn't equal behavior change" pattern may not hold for older demographics who order more frequently and carry different theft risk profiles.
+I'd also stratify recruitment: 77% of survey respondents were 18–24, and the "theft doesn't equal behavior change" pattern may not hold for older demographics who carry different theft-risk profiles.

 Finally, I'd protect time for at least one round of usability testing before the final presentation — the multi-path delivery model was never tested for actual comprehension.